AldiT/libdl/README.md

 ### The tests are runed on the Layer_tests.cpp file under tests folder (this is where **main** function is)
 On folder python_scripts there is a jupyter notebook , open it with jupyter and see the small demo I have set up there.

-###The bug that happens with clang build on the CI is not my fault.
-It is I think the same error we have discussed in the forum at the beginning of the semester.
-I added the instruction on the CMakeLists.txt but it still happens.

-I will be reachable by email all day if you have any further questions.

  ## Find main function on: tests/Layer_tests.cpp